- Task Issued: Term 1, Week 2, 2018

 - Practical photographic work is to be submitted in your HSC Portfolio.

-- Research tasks can be submitted in either hard copy or digital format
+- Research tasks can be submitted in either hard copy, digital format or uploaded to your Google Classroom for this course.

 Part A | History – Research: 'The invention of photography'

-1. In approx 250 words outline the key events and mention the contribution of significant philosophers / scientists / photographers (from 5BC - 1890's) who were significant figures in the early development of photography.
+1. In approx 250 words outline important developments and mention the contribution of significant philosophers / scientists / photographers (from 5BC - 1890's) who were key figures in the early development of photography.

-- Key figures should include; Mo Ti, Al Hazeen, Johann Schultze, Carl Wilhelm Scheele, Thomas Wedgewood, Nicéphore Niépce, Louis Daguerre, Henry Fox Talbot, Scott Archer, Sir John Herschel and George Eastman
+- Key figures should include; Mo Ti, Al Hazeen, Johann Schultze, Carl Wilhelm Scheele, Thomas Wedgewood, Nicéphore Niépce, Louis Daguerre, Henry Fox Talbot, Scott Archer, Richard Maddox, Sir John Herschel and George Eastman

-- Key inventions should include; camera obscure, camera lucida, silver chloride, silver nitrate, salted paper, first photograph, daguerreotype, calotype, sodium thiosulphate, collodion process, roll film, Box Brownie.
+- Key inventions should include; camera obscura, camera lucida, silver chloride, silver nitrate, salted paper, first photograph, daguerreotype, calotype, hyposulfite of soda (fixer), collodion process, dry plate process, roll film, Box Brownie.

 Part B | Composition and Design

-Investigate elements of composition and design, structure, framing etc by completing a series of design works.
+Investigate elements of composition and design, structure, framing etc by completing a series of design related tasks.

-Collect a range of photographic images from magazines / websites / books etc that best illustrate the following camera compositional devices: (provide at least 2 examples)
+Collect photographic images from magazines / websites / books etc that best illustrate the following camera compositional devices: (provide at least 2 examples)

 - Camera viewpoints – high, low etc